-In another example, from March 2017, a white man named James Harris Jackson is accused of stabbing to death a black man in New York, saying he did so as a "practice" run for more killings of black people.
+In another example, from March of this year, a white man named James Harris Jackson stabbed to death a black man in New York and said he did so as a “practice” run for more killings.
 Jackson was charged with murder in the second degree as a hate crime.

 According to police, Jackson, a Baltimore resident, said he traveled to New York because it is the media capital of the world and he wanted to make a statement.

-That was enough to convince Manhattan District Attorney Cyrus R. Vance Jr. that Jackson should be charged with terrorism.
+That was enough to convince the Manhattan District Attorney that Jackson should be charged with terrorism.

-In October, Stephen Paddock smashed two windows on an upper floor at the Mandalay Bay Resort and Casino in Las Vegas and fired on thousands of people at a country music festival below.
+Just a month ago Stephen Paddock smashed two windows on an upper floor at the Mandalay Bay Resort and Casino in Las Vegas and fired on thousands of people at a country music festival below.
 He killed 58 people in the worst mass shooting in modern American history.
-But neither President Donald Trump nor investigators called the massacre an act of terror.
+But neither President Trump nor investigators called that an act of terror.

-Trump described Paddock as a "sick man, demented man" but did not answer reporters' questions at the White House about whether he committed an act of domestic terror.
+Trump called Paddock a “sick man, demented man,” but did not answer reporters’ questions at the White House about whether he committed an act of domestic terror.

-That's despite an outcry from many who said what Roof did was, in their eyes, the textbook definition of terrorism.
-In an CNN Digital opinion piece, CNN national security analyst Peter Bergen wondered what the United States would have called the attack if Roof had been a Muslim.
+That’s despite an outcry from many who said what Roof did was, in their eyes, the textbook definition of terrorism.
+In an CNN Digital opinion piece, CNN National Security Analyst Peter Bergen wondered what the US would have called the attack if Roof had been a Muslim.